Virginia Survey Guide

 A mortgage location survey (sometimes called a spot survey) looks similar on the surface but is not the same thing.
 It shows where structures sit relative to approximate lot lines, but it does not set corners, does not carry the same legal weight, and cannot be used to prove where your property ends and your neighbor's begins.

-Factors That Affect Boundary Survey Cost in Virginia
+What Factors Affect Boundary Survey Cost in Virginia?

 Lot Size and Shape